xf-shi/ML-for-Transaction-Costs/README.md

 * the endowment volatility is in the form of <img src="https://latex.codecogs.com/gif.latex?\xi_t={\xi}W_t" /> where <img src="https://latex.codecogs.com/gif.latex?{\xi}" /> is constant;
 * the frictionless strategy satisfies that   <img src="https://latex.codecogs.com/gif.latex?\bar{b}_t=0" /> and <img src="https://latex.codecogs.com/gif.latex?\bar{a}_t=-{\xi}/{\sigma}" />

+## Basic Setup for the case with a single stock

-On top of that, we consider two calibrated models: a quadratic transaction cost models, and a power cost model with elastic parameter of 3/2.
+We consider two calibrated models: a quadratic transaction cost models, and a power cost model with elastic parameter of 3/2.
 In both experiments, the FBSDE solver and the Deep Hedging are implemented, as well as the asymptotic formula from Equation (3.4) in reference [2].
 <br/>
 For the case of quadratic costs, the ground truth from equation (4.1) in reference [2] is also compared.
 See [`Script/sample_code_quadratic_cost.py`](./Script/sample_code_quadratic_cost.py) for details.
 <br/>